 Photo Credit: by Chevanon Photography, Pexels.com

-You might assume that your morning coffee is one of the most reliable joys you have in life, but it may shock you to learn that’s not necessarily the case.
+Does coffee cause depression?
+Oddly enough, it depends on the person.
+You might assume that your morning coffee is one of the most reliable joys you have in life, but it may shock you to learn that some individuals have a different reaction to coffee.
 In fact, the thought of a morning without coffee may sound unbearable, and depress you at the mere thought of it!

 Most adults around the world drink coffee regularly, especially in America.
 Whether you drink one or three cups a day, it’s important to realize that coffee can dramatically impact your physical and mental health, for better or worse.